What is Itchy and Smelly?

-A dog who is itchy and smelly (has malodorous skin) could be suffering from a skin disease or an infection.
+A dog who is itchy and smelly (has malodorous skin) could be suffering from a skin disease such as an infection.
 Your veterinarian can evaluate your companion’s skin to look for signs of yeast overgrowth or wounds that may have developed secondary complications.
 Checking your canine’s skin, ears and mouth on a regular basis are simple ways to identify and prevent potential causes for this condition.

 The reason your dog is itchy and smelly may be from: